 why you need a solid process for handling complaints

-With complaints coming in from all sources, you need a complaint management process that keeps the person making the complaint in the loop.
+With complaints coming in from a variety of sources, your organization needs a complaint management process that keeps the submitter in the loop.
 Basic complaint management normally includes a timely acknowledgement, a process towards resolution, and a final outcome that benefits everyone.

-Outside of the retail environment, the process may involve more than just resolving a single complaint.
+But the complaint resolution process often involves more than just resolving a single complaint.
 It may mean taking steps to make sure the same problem never happens again.
 Software companies patch bugs in their software.
 Manufacturing companies issue product recalls.
 And, in the case of harassment complaints, it may mean disciplinary action, termination of employment, or even potential legal ramifications.

 How many times have you had a complaint that wasn’t acknowledged?